casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     // create an Entry Point Object
     let mut entry_points = EntryPoints::new();

-    // add the entry point to the entry points object entry_points.add_entry_point(EntryPoint::new(
+    // Define the metadata for the entry point `update_msg` entry_points.add_entry_point(EntryPoint::new(
         "update_msg",
         vec,